Gonzei/Twitch-Osu-Bot/README.md

      ```

   2. **Twitch OAuth Token**:
-     Find the line that says `twitch_token = ''` and paste the OAuth token you copied earlier (inside the quotes).
+     Find the line that says `twitch_token = ''` and paste the OAuth token you copied earlier (inside the quotes) (you can also use your own username to avoid creating a new account).
      Example:
      ```python
      twitch_token = 'oauth:your_token_here'